pimms/cish/README.md

 Cish only works with one file at a time.
 Like with an actual C program, there must be a `main` function defined.
 The standard library can be included and used, although it's mostly unimplemented.
-The most useful functions from `<string.h>` and `<stdlib.h>` _(and a few from `<stdio.h>`)_ are implemented.

-The command line client `cish_cli` only supports a single argument, which must be a valid C source file.

 ### Building

 Antlr and the Antlr Runtime must be installed on your system.
+Cish is currently only tested using Antlr v 4.11.1.

     brew install antlr antlr4-cpp-runtime